 Are the license numbers incorrect?

 Managing licenses is perhaps one of the most difficult tasks within IT management.
 It is an administration that is not part of the primary process, so postponing a day (or a week, month, etc ..) does not have to be an immediate problem.
 In addition, it is not always clear who is responsible for keeping the license numbers correct.
-And I mean not only the numbers purchased, but also the numbers in use.
+Not only the numbers purchased but also the numbers in use.
 So due to a lack of urgency and lack of clarity about responsibility, the management of applications remains floating somewhere within the organization, without anyone feeling called to tackle this problem.
 Nobody wants to be the bearer of bad news, because in practice many more licenses are used than what has been paid for.
 Figuring this out can result in a significant unexpected cost, while IT departments are struggling enough to stay within budgets.

-In addition, the administration of licenses is difficult, because there are many types of license, each with its own specific properties.
+In addition, the administration of licenses is difficult, because there are many types of licenses, each with its own specific properties.
 Service desk systems (ITSM) or Configuration Management Databases (CMDB) often have fields to keep track of the licenses, but the employees who work with them often have too little understanding of application and license properties.
-The technical administrators usually know this, but they work with their own lists and do not care about licenses.
+The technical administrators usually know this, but they work with their own administration and do not care about licenses.
 Now there are several commercial systems that can automatically scan license usage, but great as that promise may sound, they often only tell part of the truth.

-Basically the application process is quite simple.
+Basically, the application process is quite simple.
 The process consists in its simplest form of four phases: